-As a parable…we are living in the Kingdom of God.
+As a vibrant living parable…we are living in the Kingdom of God.
 In HIS Kingdom on earth are various educational facilities.
 Everyone in God’s Kingdom is tested at one time or another.
+As Reinhard Bonnke penned, "A faith that cannot be tested is a faith that cannot be trusted."
+The question is: Does God find you trustworthy?

-Over the seasons of my life I have learned to humbly say “Yes” when GOD brings something to me requiring immediate relentless faith as the only response.
-In years past, I would ask How?
+Over the seasons of my life I have learned to humbly say “Yes” when GOD brings something to me requiring immediate relentless faith.
+It is the only viable response.
+In previous times, I might ask How?
 Why?
 When?
 Who?
 What?
 Where?
 Seriously?
 Did I misunderstand?
 Do you have me mixed up with someone else?
-I have learned the answers will arrive with complete clarity and precision according to HIS will, timing, purpose and plan as soon as the “Yes” is uttered from my lips.
+I have learned the answers will arrive with complete clarity and precision according to HIS will, timing, purpose and plan as soon as the “Yes” arises from my lips.

 I believe that I first heard from Rick Joyner, that as soon as you pass a test, a new one arrives.
 Each test prepares you for the next.
 Every test failed will be offered repeatedly until it is passed.
 The reason I mention Rick Joyner is because I truly believe all wisdom is from the Holy Spirit of the Most High God and that I am fortunate to have Rick Joyner’s writings in my life.
-I trust it was the Holy Spirit that imparted the wisdom to him and I am grateful that he walked in obedience sharing freely all that the Holy Spirit of Wisdom imparted to him.
-It has made a difference.
+I trust it was the Holy Spirit that imparted the divine wisdom to him.
+I remain grateful that he walked in obedience sharing freely all that the Holy Spirit of Wisdom imparted to him.
+It has made an eternal difference for me and undoubtedly countless others.

 As a forerunner in HIS Kingdom, because of the call on my life, I have been invited to be the "test paper" countless times.
 Painfully I have learned that it is essential not to take “being the test paper” assignment personally.
 Because we all know if someone passes a test…they take you to dinner, buy you flowers, and chocolates and immediately you become their best friend.
-However, if they fail the test, it immediately becomes your fault, you become their least favorite person, hopefully they don’t betray you, but they might.
+However, if they fail the test, it immediately becomes your fault, you become their least favorite person, hopefully they don’t betray you, but in all probability they will…sooner or later.
 One of the most common ways that a testimony is developed is because someone took a test and either failed, passed, or excelled.

-There are occasions when we may take more than one test at a time similar to finals week in academia.
+There are occasions when we may take more than one test at a time, similar to finals week in academia.
 High School finals week seemed liked pure torture until finals week in college, at which time high school then seemed relatively simple.
 It is about perspective.
 We do not prepare for the first grade the same way we prepare for the 12th grade.
 We do not study for a Bachelors’ Degree the same way we study for a Masters’ Degree.
 Additionally, sometimes we do take the same test as another, as we are divinely positioned to encourage each other.
 And we may find ourselves in the same class, same study group, same academic location, and/or perhaps will have the same test giver.
-Often the teacher is silent during the test unless it is an open book or open question test which I have found to be rare upon the earth.
+Tests vary as sometimes it is a daily quiz like the fruit of the Spirit (Galatians 5:21-24) or perhaps a weekly test, mid-term, research paper or final exam.
+Tests are rarely convenient, timely or perceived as needed or valuable.
+Often the teacher is silent during the test unless it is an open book or open question test which I have found to be exceedingly rare upon the earth.

 Sometimes we are called to mentor and/or teach others and with this anointing, gifting and calling, in which I also strongly encourage a deep reliance upon the Holy Spirit.
 The word "teach" is found in 91 verses in the Bible.
 A few samples: Matthew 4:23, 5:2, 5:19, 7:29, 9:5, 11:1, 13:54, 15:9, 21:23, 22:16, 26:55, 28:15, 28:20.